 - Avoid smoking and binge drinking

-- Make lifestyle changes, eat healthy and exercise daily
+- Make lifestyle changes, eat healthily and exercise daily

-When you experience any of heart attack symptom you have to act immediately, because time is your muscle.
-More quickly you’ll act, more muscle damage you can save.
+When you experience any heart attack symptoms you have to act immediately because time is your muscle.
+The more quickly you’ll act, the more muscle damage you can save.
 Some people wait too long because they don’t recognize the important signs and symptoms.
 Take these steps:

 - Call for ambulance